 By now most everyone who follows the Vancouver music scene has heard the sad news about the passing of local concert-biz legend Drew Burns.
 The longtime proprietor of the Commodore Ballroom died on Saturday, leaving scores of friends and fans feeling down--until memories of him got them up again.
 The last time I saw Drew was backstage … Continue reading Remembering the Commodore’s Drew Burns: Best.
 Promoter.
 Ever.

-ORIGINALLY POSTED ON STRAIGHT, COM, JULY 29, 2013 By Steve Newton If you're a music fan you've probably already heard that legendary songwriter J.J.
+ORIGINALLY PUBLISHED ON JULY 29, 2013 By Steve Newton If you're a music fan you've probably already heard that legendary songwriter J.J.
 Cale died of a heart attack last Friday (July 26) at the age of 74.
-He's the guy whose deathless blues-roots songs have been interpreted by countless artists over the years. … Continue reading J.J.
-Cale, 2009: “I’m ridin’ on the bus, so talk real loud.”
+He's the guy whose deathless blues-roots songs have been interpreted by countless artists over the years.
+He's been … Continue reading Interviewing J.J.
+Cale in 2009: “I’m ridin’ on the bus, so talk real loud.”

 My first and last interview with guitar hero Ronnie Montrose

-ORIGINALLY POSTED ON STRAIGHT.COM, MARCH 4, 2012 By Steve Newton It may seem kinda crazy to stay up all night transcribing a phone interview I did with Ronnie Montrose 14 years ago, but the news of his death yesterday hit me pretty hard.
-He was such a wonderful and underrated player that I feel it's … Continue reading My first and last interview with guitar hero Ronnie Montrose
+It may seem crazy to stay up all night transcribing a phone interview I did with Montrose 14 years ago, but his death hit me pretty hard.